Credentials and Discovery

 • The username and password for a RabbitMQ user that has read permission to the RabbitMQ API.
 For information about configuring users in RabbitMQ, see https://www.rabbitmq.com/management.html.

-The PowerPack includes an example Basic/Snippet credential that you can edit for your own use.
+The PowerPack includes an example Basic/Snippet credential that you can edit and save for your own use.

 To configure a Basic/Snippet credential to access a RabbitMQ system: